acomito/react-material-ui-wordpress/README.md

 * uses formsy instead of jquery and jquery validation

-## Changes from Normal Base - By File
+## Changes from ORIGINAL Base - By File

 ### imports/ui/pages/index.js